 The unfortunate animal had nibbled on an overhanging yew branch and, as any farmer will tell you, it is highly toxic to livestock.
 And to humans too.
 The berries are the only edible part – though I find them fairly bland.
 You must however spit out the black, central seed or at least not chew them.
 Whole they’ll pass harmlessly through the gut; chew them and well … three crushed seeds can kill.

-(As a young boy, my partner would sprint past yew trees holding his breath; so convinced was he that even a sniff of them could prove fatal).
 Since the death of her bullock, Margaret has been on a mission to remove any yew within reach of her cows.
 She loathes yew trees.

 But (cattle killing properties aside) I don’t.
 Whenever I’m in the vicinity, I make a detour to St Mary’s Church in Painswick, Gloucestershire.